Grand Central Terminal in popular culture: Literature

 Literature featuring the terminal includes Report on Grand Central Terminal, written in 1948 by nuclear physicist Leo Szilard; The Catcher in the Rye by J. D. Salinger; The House of Mirth by Edith Wharton; Grand Central Murder by Sue MacVeigh, which was made into the eponymous film in 1942; A Stranger Is Watching by Mary Higgins Clark; and the 1946 children's classic The Taxi That Hurried by Lucy Sprague Mitchell.
 The infrastructure in Grand Central inspired the novel The Invention of Hugo Cabret, and in turn, the film Hugo.
 The dangerous life of homeless men and women in Grand Central and its tunnels and passageways inspired Lee Stringer's Grand Central Winter: Stories from the Street and Tina S.'s collaboration with journalist Jamie Pastor Bolnick in the autobiography Living at the Edge of the World: A Teenager's Survival in the Tunnels of Grand Central Station.
+The terminal inspired the title of the 1945 women's Modernist novel By Grand Central Station I Sat Down and Wept by Elizabeth Smart.

 Other works

 Grand Central Station, an NBC radio drama set at the terminal, ran from 1937 to 1953.
-Among the video games that feature the terminal are Spider-Man: The Official Movie Game, The Incredible Hulk (2008), Marvel's Spider-Man, True Crime: New York City, and Tom Clancy's The Division.
+Among the video games that feature the terminal are Spider-Man: The Official Movie Game, The Incredible Hulk (2008), Marvel's Spider-Man, True Crime: New York City, Lego Marvel Super Heroes, and Tom Clancy's The Division.

 A Lego replica of the terminal is situated in Miniland USA, an exhibit at Legoland California.
 The cutaway model shows elaborate interior details of the station building.

 Bassist Larry Graham, formerly of Sly and the Family Stone, named his own funk band (and their self-titled debut) Graham Central Station.